Bermuda at the 2010 Winter Olympics

-Bermuda sent a delegation to compete in the 2010 Winter Olympics in Vancouver, British Columbia, Canada. from 12–28 February 2010.
+Bermuda sent a delegation to compete in the 2010 Winter Olympics in Vancouver, British Columbia, Canada. from 12 to 28 February 2010.
 The territory sent one athlete, cross-country skier Tucker Murphy.
 This was the country's first appearance in a skiing discipline.
 Murphy finished 88th in the 15 kilometre freestyle event, the only one he was entered into.

 The delegation entering the stadium during the opening ceremonies.

 Background

 Bermuda first appeared in Olympic competition at the 1936 Berlin Summer Games, made their Winter Olympic Games debut in 1992 at the Albertville Games; and have appeared in every Olympics since their respective debuts, excluding the boycotted 1980 Summer Olympics in Moscow.
 The only medal the territory has won so far is a bronze in the sport of boxing at the 1976 Summer Olympics.
 Cross-country skier Tucker Murphy was the only athlete representing Bermuda at the 2010 Winter Olympics, and the first time Bermuda had a representative in the skiing disciplines.
 Murphy was only the third Winter Olympian ever sent from Bermuda.
 Murphy was chosen as the flag bearer for both the opening ceremony and the closing ceremony.